 M.S. (en route to the Ph.D.)
 Upon application, the department will recommend for the award of the M.S. degree any student who has satisfactorily completed the first year of the program leading to the Ph.D. degree.
 Satisfactory is defined as having taken at least four courses (not including ASTR 710) and one research project.
 The student should have a grade average of High Pass in the courses taken and a grade of High Pass or above in the research project.
 Program materials are available upon request to the Director of Graduate Studies, Department of Astronomy, Yale University, PO Box 208101, New Haven CT 06520-8101.
-Courses ASTR 510b^u, Stellar Populations Robert Zinn The stellar population of our galaxy and the galaxies of the local group.
-The properties of stars and star clusters, stellar evolution, and the structure and evolution of our galaxy.
-[ASTR 518b, Stellar Dynamics] ASTR 520a/G&G 538a, Computational Methods in Astrophysics and Geophysics Paolo Coppi The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
+Courses [ASTR 510b^U, Stellar Populations] ASTR 518b, Stellar Dynamics Marla Geha The dynamics and evolution of star clusters; structure and dynamics of our galaxy; theories of spiral structure; dynamical evolution of galaxies.
+TTH 4-5:15 ASTR 520a/G&G 538a, Computational Methods in Astrophysics and Geophysics Paolo Coppi The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
 Topics include numerical solutions to differential equations, spectral methods, and Monte Carlo simulations.
 Applications are made to common astrophysical and geophysical problems including fluids and N-body simulations.
-ASTR 530a^U, Galaxies Frank van den Bosch The formation and evolution of galaxies.
-Topics include the morphology and structure of galaxies, stellar populations, central black holes, galaxy mergers, and galaxy properties as a function of environment.
-ASTR 540a^U/G&G 501a^U, Radiative Processes in Astrophysics/Stellar Atmospheres Debra Fischer Theory of radiation fields and their propagation through media.
-Applications to stellar and planetary atmospheres and the interstellar medium including planetary energy balance and climate, terrestrial optical phenomena, solar physics, high-energy phenomena, and remote sensing.
-HTBA ASTR 550a^U, Stellar Astrophysics Sarbani Basu An introduction to the physics of stellar atmospheres and interiors.
-The basic equations of stellar structure, nuclear processes, stellar evolution, white dwarfs, and neutron stars.
-MW 9-10:15 ASTR 555a^U, Observational Astronomy Pieter van Dokkum The design and use of optical telescopes, cameras, spectrographs, and detectors to make astronomical observations.
+MW 4-5:15 [ASTR 530a^U, Galaxies] [ASTR 540a^U/G&G 501a^U, Radiative Processes in Astrophysics/Stellar Atmospheres] [ASTR 550a^U, Stellar Astrophysics] ASTR 555b^U, Observational Astronomy Robert Zinn The design and use of optical telescopes, cameras, spectrographs, and detectors to make astronomical observations.
 The reduction and analysis of photometric and spectroscopic observations.
-[ASTR 560b, Interstellar Matter and Star Formation] [ASTR 565b, The Evolving Universe] [ASTR 570a/PHYS 570a, High-Energy Astrophysics] ASTR 580a or b, Research By arrangement with faculty.
+MW 4-5:15 ASTR 560b, Interstellar Matter and Star Formation Héctor Arce The composition, extent, temperature, and density structure of the interstellar medium (ISM).
+Excitation and radiative processes; the properties of dust; the cold and hot ISM in the Milky Way and other galaxies.
+Dynamics and evolution of the ISM, including interactions between stars and interstellar matter.
+Physics and chemistry of molecular clouds and the process of star formation.
+TTH 9-10:15 ASTR 565a^U, The Evolving Universe Pieter van Dokkum Overview of cosmic history from the formation of the first star to the present day, focusing on direct observations of the high-redshift universe.
+TTH 9-10:15 [ASTR 570a/PHYS 570a, High-Energy Astrophysics] ASTR 575b, Exoplanets Debra Fischer In recent years hundreds of exoplanets have been discovered orbiting around other stars.
+The course reviews the physics of planetary orbits and current exoplanet detection techniques, recent progress in characterizing exoplanet interiors and atmospheres, and the implications of these findings for our understanding of planet formation and evolution.
+MW 9-10:15 ASTR 580a or b, Research By arrangement with faculty.